Kroniek/Pricing_Calculator/README.md

-# Aerolab Kit Pricing Calculator
+# Kit Pricing Calculator

-A standalone, browser-based pricing tool for Aerolab/Aeroman Technologies.
+A standalone, browser-based pricing tool.
 Built for STEM kits, bundles, and any product where you need to think through BOM costs, channel margins, MRP positioning, and quotations — all in one place, with no backend.

 **Live:** https://<your-username>.github.io/aerolab-pricing/